Audio Spectrum

 Last updated

-Processes audio data to provide sampling data to Audio Sample behaviors.
+Processes audio data to provide sampling data to behaviors.
 This works with audio files and live audio input devices supported on the target device.

 When adding a new instance of Audio Spectrum, select the game object with the Audio Source you wish to sample, or if nothing is selected then it is applied to the main Audio Track object.